MicrosoftDocs/fabric-docs/docs/data-engineering/connect-apps-api-graphql.md

 9. For local development purposes, add `http://localhost:3000` under **Redirect URIs** and confirm the application is enabled for the [authorization code flow with Proof Key for Code Exchange (PKCE)](/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 Select the **Configure** button to save your changes.
 10. Back to **Authorization**, scroll down to **Advanced Settings** and, under **Allow public client flows**, select **Yes** for *Enable the following mobile and desktop flows*.

-## Setting up a sample GraphQL API in Fabric for application access
+## Setup a sample GraphQL API for application access

 In this example, we create a GraphQL API to expose sample Lakehouse data to clients.